pauldzy/DZ_SWAGGER3/README.md

 DZ_SWAGGER3 is thus a set of tabular resources to store Open API elements and a set of logic to generate Swagger specifications from the table.
 One item missing is the logic to take an existing 3.0 specification document and unload it into the tables.

+For details on recents updates, see the [change log](/CHANGELOG.md).

 ## Sample Data
 A rough sample dataset is provided for testing and evaluation.
 The sample was developed to test the rarer OpenAPI scenarios and could be improved with more functional examples.